osfanbuff63/MinecraftDungeonsMod/SECURITY.md

 ## Reporting a Vulnerability

-If you find a vulnerability, please message me in some way.
-I don't have a great way to do this however.
+If you find a vulnerability, please create a security vulnerability on the Security tab.